-Your federal income tax refund is fairly secure in the hands of the Internal Revenue Service, since most consumer creditors have no authority to take your tax refund because of unpaid debts.
-However, a state collecting past-due income tax is exempt from this taxpayer-favorable rule and can take all of your federal tax refunds until you're caught up.
-State tax agencies can take your refund through the Treasury Offset Program.
+Most consumer creditors have no authority to take your tax refund because of unpaid debts.
+There are, however, exceptions to this rule.
+The IRS can redirect your federal tax refund to someone else in certain instances, and owing back taxes to your state is one of them.
+If you owe state taxes, your state can take all of your federal tax refunds until you're caught up.
+State tax agencies can take your refund through the Treasury Offset Program (TOP).

 Treasury Offset Program

-The Treasury Offset Program, or TOP, is administered by the Treasury Department's Bureau of Fiscal Service -- the same agency that issues federal tax refunds.
-In addition to past-due state income tax debts, the Bureau of Fiscal Service, or BFS, allows creditors to take your tax refund if it's to pay child support, a non-tax debt owed to the federal government (such as a defaulted student loan), and unemployment compensation payments that you're obligated to return.
+The United States Treasury Department oversees the Bureau of Fiscal Service (BFS).
+The BFS is responsible for issuing tax refunds.
+When processing your refund, the BFS decides whether to send your tax refund to you or to a creditor through the TOP.
+In addition to past-due state income tax debts, the BFS allows creditors to take your tax refund to pay overdue child support, money owed to the federal government (such as a defaulted student loan) and any unemployment compensation payments that you're obligated to return.

 Tax Refund Offset Notice Requirement